Ruffed grouse hunting

 - Hunt Wild Wisconsin

-- Use the new DNR mobile app to find ideal ruffed grouse and woodcock habitat, explore new public lands, brush up on hunting regulations, listen to podcasts and see up-to-the-minute shooting hours.
+- Use the new DNR mobile app to find ideal ruffed grouse and woodcock habitats, explore new public lands, brush up on hunting regulations, listen to podcasts and see up-to-the-minute shooting hours.

 - Public land access